nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 ![Node Diagram](../../assets/node_diagram.png)

-There is the header, it is composed by the fields: type, nItems, etc; followed by free space used to store information related to key addresses.
-Whenever a new key address struct is added to the page, the value is concatenated to the page after the headers, the count of nItems is increased by one and the number of free bytes decreses.
+There is the header, which is composed of the fields: type, nItems, etc.; followed by free space used to store information related to key addresses.
+Whenever a new key address struct is added to the page, the value is concatenated to the page after the headers, the count of nItems is increased by one, and the number of free bytes decreases.

-The same idea would apply to the key values pairs, differing only by the fact that the number os bytes stored in value is variable, therefore, we need information about how many bytes does value consist.
+The same idea would apply to the key-value pairs, differing only by the fact that the number of bytes stored in value is variable; therefore, we need information about how many bytes does value consist.

 ## First implementation